 In addition to keeping your data encrypted and online identity anonymous to prying eyes, downloading a VPN can improve your Chrome experience.
 Among its many uses, the software can help you avoid blocked websites, use banned apps, stream TV and sport from abroad, and torrent safely.
 ExpressVPN is has the best Chrome extension out there and TechRadar readers get 3 extra months free on an annual plan and can give it a try first with a 30-day money-back guarantee.

-Chrome dark mode for Windows 10
+Changing Chrome to dark mode for Windows 10

 1. Enter the Settings menu, choose 'Personalization' click 'Colors' and scroll down to the switch marked 'Choose your default app mode'.